The Disability Services Office provides a proctored test center that is available to support disability-related testing

 Some tests require specialized equipment or software and must be taken in the classroom setting, while other tests can be taken in the Test Center.
 Students should discuss testing accommodations with faculty at the beginning of each semester, and together make a plan for when and where the tests will be taken.

 Tests with accommodations should be scheduled through the MyDSO portal at least four business days in advance of each test and a month in advance for final exams.
 Faculty will receive automatic notification of the upcoming test once it is requested in MyDSO.
 Both hard copy tests and those requiring access to a computer can be administered.

 On the day of the test, students should arrive at the test center a few minutes before the scheduled start time in order to check-in.

-There is a separate coat-rack area where students will leave their jackets, backpacks and other belongings, including their cell phones.
-Cell phones are not permitted in the test rooms unless required for dual-authentication login to MyCourses or for those students who have an accommodation to use an app for medical reasons.
+There is a separate coat-rack area where students will leave their jackets, backpacks and other belongings, including their cell phones and smart watches.
+Cell phones and smart watches are not permitted in the test rooms unless required for dual-authentication login to MyCourses or for those students who have an accommodation to use an app for medical reasons.

 Students should bring their own pencils or pens as well as any allowable resources (calculators, equation sheets, etc.).
 The DSO has a limited supply of pens, pencils and erasers that are offered as emergency supplements to a student’s own writing implements.

 The Test Center staff is not responsible for providing graph paper or green engineering paper, printing equation sheets for students, loaning calculators, or providing batteries.
 We can provide scrap paper, blue books, and Scantron sheets, if needed.
 Disposable earplugs are also available, or students may bring their own noise-canceling headphones.

 Computers equipped with software for application and internet monitoring are available within the Test Center for test-taking.
 Personal laptops are permitted if instructor approved.
 Students approved for this accommodation may also be approved to use specific software such as Text to Speech, Voice Recognition, or MathType.